BACKYARD NATURE HOME | MEXICAN PLANTS & ANIMALS | BROWSE NEWSLETTER ARCHIVE

 In that picture the four-inch-long (10cm), nipple-bottomed fruit suspends from the tip of a limb from which nearly all the leaves have fallen in advance the dryer part of the dry season.
 Enough leaves remain on other limbs, though, to see that like the giant Ceiba the Schott's Ceiba's leaves are "digitately compound," its three to seven leaflets arising from the petiole's top like fingers from a hand.

-Beneath the tree lay a fruit half-eaten by a rodent, apparently, overflowing with white fuzz, as shown below:
+Beneath the tree lay fruit, apparently half-eaten by a rodent, prodigiously erupting white fuzz as shown below:

 Schott's Ceiba, CEIBA SCHOTTII, fruit open to show kapok fibers